 - CPU usage

 A bar chart and percentage of CPU time in use by the firewall.
 Note that viewing the dashboard will increase the CPU usage a bit, depending on the platform.
-On slower platforms such as ALIX this is likely to read significantly higher than it would be otherwise.
+On slower platforms this is likely to read significantly higher than it would be otherwise.